 The club traveled internationally in 2010, 2012, 2014, 2016 and 2018 to take part in the Bingham Cup.
 During the very first tournament, in Minneapolis, the Wolves competed in the Bingham Spoon division but ultimately lost in the final.
 Two years later, the Wolves claimed the Hoagland Tribute Cup Consolation Prize at Bingham Cup VI in Manchester England.
 In 2014, the team traveled across the entire world to Sydney Australia to reach the finals of the Hoagland Cup, and in 2016 claimed the Hoagland Jug with a victory over the Madison Minotaurs in Nashville.
 In June 2018, the Wolves men’s and women’s sides travelled to the Netherlands where they competed for the Challenger Cup and the newly introduced Amanda Cup.

-To help off-set the carbon footprint of each participant, the Bingham Cup 2020 will purchase and plant trees across the province of Ontario.
+To help offset the carbon footprint of each participant, the Bingham Cup 2022 will purchase and plant trees across the province of Ontario.
 This will help reduce greenhouse gases for generation to come.

-Finally, all transportation during the tournament will be via Ottawa’s new environmentally-friendly light rail transit system, or on foot, further reducing the tournament’s carbon footprint.
+Finally, all transportation to the tournament site and other event venues will be via Ottawa’s new environmentally-friendly light rail transit system, or on foot, further reducing the tournament’s carbon footprint.

 The Bingham Cup is a true celebration of what inclusive rugby is all about.
-The 2020 edition of the tournament will ensure the values of Mark Bingham and IGR are celebrated, long after the tournament has left Ottawa, through its Legacy Initiative.
+The 2022edition of the tournament will ensure the values of Mark Bingham and IGR are celebrated, long after the tournament has left Ottawa, through its Legacy Initiative.

-Bingham Cup Ottawa 2020 has partnered with the City of Ottawa and will dedicate significant funds for a capital improvement project to develop and upgrade a soccer pitch in the east end of the City into a new multi-sport field, benefitting the whole of the local sporting community.
-A dedication ceremony is planned during the tournament at the newly upgraded natural-grass multi-sport pitch, where a Canadian Maple tree will be planted and Alice Hoagland – Mark Bingham’s mother, will unveil a plaque, officially naming the Mark Bingham Field at Ken Steele Park.
+Bingham Cup Ottawa 2022 has partnered with the City of Ottawa and has plans for a capital improvement project to develop and upgrade a soccer pitch in the east end of the City, benefitting the whole of the local sporting community.
+Funds permitting, a dedication ceremony is planned during the tournament to celebrate the commencement of this project and and officially naming the Mark Bingham Field at Ken Steele Park.